-Two years ago Jerry Brown suggested that California might “launch its own damn satellite” in defiance of federal climate change policies, well he wasn’t daydreaming.
-On Friday, Brown announced that California will launch its own satellite into orbit to track and monitor the formation of pollutants that cause climate change.
+Two years ago, Jerry Brown suggested that California might “launch its own damn satellite” in defiance of federal climate change policies; well, he wasn’t daydreaming.
+On Friday, Brown announced that California would launch its own satellite into orbit to track and monitor the formation of pollutants that cause climate change.

 In a press release, the governor’s office said the California Air Resources Board would be developing technology capable of detecting the “point source” of carbon dioxide emissions and other climate pollutants that linger in the atmosphere, trapping in heat and warming the Earth’s surface.

 The program is in partnership with satellite imagery purveyor Planet to create a custom craft to “pinpoint and stop destructive emissions with unprecedented precision, on a scale that’s never been done before.”

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Brown 2 years ago, speaking at a conference, suggested that California should launch its own satellite for emergency communications.
 At the time, the governor was in his 30s and full of ideas for the state that critics dismissed as flaky.
 Some were put into law and established California as a pioneer on various policy fronts; others were put on the shelf.